Novel and Updated Bounds on Flavor-Violating Z Interactions in the Quark Sector: Acknowledgment

 \section{Acknowledgment}

+The work of AA is supported by Sharjah University via the HEP research group operational grant.
 SK would like to acknowledge for financial support through the ANRF National Postdoctoral Fellowship (NPDF) with project grant no PDF/2023/000410.
 The work of NO is supported in part by the United States Department of Energy Grant, Nos.
 DE-SC0012447 and DC-SC0023713.